FED 2: FED 2b

+FED 2d

 Lens

 The FED takes 39 mm screw lenses.
 The one shown here is a 50mm Jupiter-8 lens.
 Many FEDs come with Industar lenses.
 On this lens, the aperture is set on the front and focusing is done with a focusing ring.
 The rangefinder is coupled to the lens.
 The field of view in the viewfinder is that of a 5 cm lens.
 For other focal lengths, a separate turret viewfinder was placed on the accessory shoe.